 At the university level, Academic Technology Services, a division of the university's Information Technology department, provides technology support for all distance learning faculty members.

-Training tutorials, workshops, and individual instruction on instructional technologies such as Blackboard are available for faculty online.
-Regularly scheduled faculty workshops focused on effective teaching and enhanced learning in online and blended courses are offered at multiple locations, and the staff of Academic Technology Services responds to requests by individual colleges/schools, departments, and faculty members for assistance with particular components of online teaching and learning.
+Training tutorials, workshops, and individual instruction on instructional technologies such as Canvas are available for faculty online.
+Regularly scheduled faculty workshops focused on effective teaching and enhanced learning in online and blended courses are offered at multiple locations, and the staff of Academic Technology Services responds to requests by individual colleges/schools, departments, and faculty members for assistance with components of online teaching and learning.
 Some individual colleges employ instructional designers or instructional design consultants to provide expertise in online course design and faculty development.

 The Center for Teaching and Learning provides ongoing instructional technology help to faculty members, usually on a one-on-one basis, or sponsors group training by technology vendors.
 The Center also offers training and support in distance learning pedagogy, both by personal consultation and through published courses in Canvas.
-Completion of the Teaching Online course in Canvas meets the University's requirement for faculty training in distance learning instruction.
-New faculty can submit a ticket to the Helpdesk to request enrollment into the Teaching Online course.
+Completion of the Teaching Online course in Canvas meets the University's initial requirement for faculty training in distance learning instruction.
+Every two years after completing the Teaching Online course, faculty members teaching distance learning courses must complete the Teaching Online Refresher course.
+New faculty can submit a ticket to the Helpdesk to request enrollment into either course.

 The University's Department of Information Technology offers a Help Desk for faculty and students which is staffed 8:30-5:00 on weekdays.
 On weekends and after hours, distance education faculty are able to access Help Desk personnel through an on-call system.
 Faculty may access the IT Help Desk by calling 478 301-7000 or 678 547-8989 or through email at helpdesk@mercer.edu.
-In addition, the College of Pharmacy, College of Health Professions, the College of Professional Advancement of Mercer University, and School of Medicine and the Georgia Baptist College of Nursing employ full-time or instructional designers who are available to assist with distance education technology issues.
+In addition, the College of Pharmacy, College of Health Professions, the College of Professional Advancement, the School of Medicine and the Georgia Baptist College of Nursing employ full-time or instructional designers who are available to assist with distance education technology issues.